iceberg12/Udacity_selfDrivingCarP3/README.md

 I finally randomly shuffled the data set and put 10% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.

+NOTE: Important!
+Any image pre-processing done using the Keras fit_generator function outside of the Keras architecture should be copied into validation and test data.
+It gave me one night debugging because of this.
+Other that than, fit_generator is a very fast-performance approach to pre-process training data on-the-fly using CPU while the GPU is the training neural network.

 #### 2. Solution Design Approach

 The overall strategy for deriving a model architecture was to estimate correctly the steering angle based on a given image taken from the car.